The Floured Table

 Storage

 Store the Nutella biscuits in an airtight container at room temperature for up to a week.
+To prevent the cookies from sticking together, place a sheet of parchment paper between the layers.

 Golden brown honey Nutella biscuits on a white speckled ceramic plate.
 A small bowl of Nutella rests nearby.
 The plate sits on a warm tan stone surface.
 More cookies and crumbs surround the plate.